Jun 2, 2020

 If you only use your vehicle to drive short distances, for example, 5 km or less back and forth to work, you should be paying a lower premium than someone driving the same vehicle further for their daily commute.
 Talk to your broker about how much you drive to see if there is a low mileage discount available from your insurer.

-There are many types of discounts available to help drivers save on car insurance.
+There are many types of discounts available to help drivers save.
 Car insurance discounts vary from company to company so ask your insurance broker or company what discounts you may be eligible to receive.

 More importantly, it will teach you how to become a safe and effective driver and establish good driving habits.